StripesOO7/alttp-ap-poptracker-pack/README.md

     return slot_data
 ```

-Some of these settings are curretnly purely cosmetic or just for keeping track of minor settings
+Some of these settings are currently purely cosmetic or just for keeping track of minor settings